 PHT 6038 – The Physical Therapist as Educator Hours: 2

 This course examines the role of the physical therapist as an educator of patients, caregivers, students, and other health care providers.

 COM 7130 Healthcare Communication and Collaboration

 In this on-line course, students will develop competency to deal with common communication issues in the healthcare professions, including: cultural differences, interdisciplinary collaboration, professional and clinical documentation, case presentations, social media presence, and successful project management.
 This course will focus on effective writing, speaking, and conflict management skills.
-These abilities determine professional credibility and impact patient outcomes.
+These abilities determine professional health science credibility and impact patient outcomes.

 HSA 7200 – Foundations of Health Care Administration Hours: 3